-During the years immediately following Reconstruction, 1879 and 1880, there was a massive migration of former slaves from the South north to Kansas.
-Kansas was a common destination because it was a free state, it welcomed settlement by people of all races, and held symbolic importance as the home state of abolitionist John Brown.
-It was an “exodus” and the migrants who participated were called “Exodusters.”
-More than forty thousand mostly poor, uneducated southern blacks migrated to Kansas.
-Half of them came through St. Louis where they were aided by the local African American community and largely reviled by the white St. Louis civic and political establishment.
-It was all chronicled in the book The African American Community and the Exodusters written by Professor Bryan Jack of Winston-Salem State University in North Carolina.
+During the years immediately following Reconstruction, 1879 and 1880, former slaves migrated from the South to Kansas.
+Kansas was a common destination because it was a free state, it welcomed settlement by people of all races, and it held symbolic importance as the home state of abolitionist John Brown.
+This migration was an “exodus.”
+The migrants who participated were called “Exodusters.”
+More than 40,000 southern black people—mostly poor and uneducated—migrated to Kansas.
+Half of them came through St. Louis where they were aided by the local African-American community and largely reviled by the white St. Louis civic and political establishment.
+It was all chronicled in the book The African American Community and the Exodusters, written by Professor Bryan Jack of Winston-Salem State University in North Carolina.